infinum/rails-handbook/Databases/SQL/Indexes.md

 CREATE INDEX idx_posts_undeleted ON posts(published_at) WHERE deleted_at IS NULL
 ```

-The main benefits of partial indexes is the smaller size of an index.
+The main benefit of partial indexes is the smaller size of an index.

 The index size is reduced vertically and horizontally:
   * reduced number of rows - only posts that are not deleted (deleted_at IS NULL)